 The ubiquitous use of data in business exposes businesses to claims across the scope of legal practice.
 We have the resources and experience to represent clients in any area where there are claims related to data security or Internet use, including:

 - Libel and defamation,

 - Infliction of emotional distress,

 - Breach of privacy,

 - Tortious interference.

-Counsel to Board of National Industry-Specific Information Sharing and Analysis Center.
+Privacy, Cyber, and General Counsel to the Board of a National Industry-Specific Information Sharing and Analysis Center.

 Represent various retail clients regarding PCI compliance, credit card fraud and loss, and fraudulent e-commerce orders.

 Coordinate response to loss of protectable or sensitive data in electronic form, including personal credit information, vendor account credentials and customer payment authorizations.

 - "Best Business Practices in Corporate Cyber Security," Georgia Society of CPAs, 2017 Decision Makers ConferenceAtlanta, Ga., April 20, 2017